March 8, 2019 11:15 PM PST

-Windows Update customers were recently affected by a network infrastructure event caused by an external DNS service provider’s global outage.
+Windows Update customers were recently affected by a network infrastructure event on January 29, 2019 (21:00 UTC), caused by an external DNS service provider’s global outage.
 A software update to the external provider’s DNS servers resulted in the distribution of corrupted DNS records that affected connectivity to the Windows Update service.
-The DNS records were restored by January 30, 2019 (00:10 UTC), but downstream effects continued.
-We believe the issue to be fully mitigated because the majority of local Internet Service Providers (ISP) have refreshed their DNS servers and customer services have been restored.
-If you are still encountering download failures, please contact your local ISP.
+The DNS records were restored by January 30, 2019 (00:10 UTC), and the majority of local Internet Service Providers (ISP) have refreshed their DNS servers and customer services have been restored.

 While this was not an issue with Microsoft’s services, we take any service disruption for our customers seriously.
 We will work with partners to better understand this so we can provide higher quality service in the future even across diverse global network providers.

 If you are still unable to connect to Windows Update services due to this problem, please contact your local ISP or network administrator.
 You can also refer to our new KB4493784 for more information to determine if your network is affected, and to provide your local ISP or network administrator with additional information to assist you.

 Windows 10, version 1809 and Windows Server 2019 re-released

 On November 13, 2018, we re-released the Windows 10 October Update (version 1809), Windows Server 2019, and Windows Server, version 1809.
 We encourage you to wait until the feature update is offered to your device automatically.
 A summary of the current status of the October Update can be found below.

 Note for Commercial Customers: November 13 marks the revised start of the servicing timeline for the Semi-Annual Channel (“Targeted”) release for Windows 10, version 1809, Windows Server 2019, and Windows Server, version 1809.
 Beginning with this release, all future feature updates of Windows 10 Enterprise and Education editions that release around September will have a 30-month servicing timeline.